-Committees should take a holistic perspective that considers multiple aspects of the candidate's Teaching Portfolios, including but not limited to their teaching observations, their assessments of Student evaluations (SCS or TCE), as well as course materials.
+Committees should take a holistic perspective that considers multiple aspects of the candidate's Teaching Portfolios, their teaching observations, their assessments of Student Course Surveys (SCS) (formerly Teacher-Course Evaluations, TCEs), and their responses to candidates' self-assessments of their teaching.
 The University uses this multimodal assessment of teaching to provide multiple methods of information gathering that demonstrate a more complete presentation of the quality of teaching.
 For further information on interpreting student assessments, see Linse's "Interpreting and using student ratings data: Guidance for faculty serving as administrators and on evaluation committees" (2017).
 The Department Head/Director coordinates the teaching peer observation.
 The peer observer should use the recommended summative evaluation tools for peer observers to use at promotion.
 Use either the in-person teaching form, or the online teaching form.